 Forthcoming Mansion Events

-EXHIBITIONS in the Mansion Gallery – Sundays & Mondays 10:30am – 4 pm Free entry
+EXHIBITIONS in the Mansion Gallery – Sun & Mon 10:30am – 4 pm FREE ENTRY

 Past Friends’ Events

-The Friends Of Valentines Mansion have clocked up 20 years of fundraising and celebrating the preservation of Redbridge’s most beautiful community asset.
-2020 will be a year of revisiting some of the most memorable events, coupled with an ambitious plan to recruit 200 new Friends and looking forward to the next twenty years.
+The Friends Of Valentines Mansion have clocked up over 20 years of fundraising and celebrating the preservation of Redbridge’s most beautiful community asset.

 MUSIC, MERRIMENT & MINCE PIES – Thursday 5 December 2019 7.30pm